Struct rusqlite::Statement

 Failure

-if binding parameters fails, the executed statement returns rows (in
+Will return Err if binding parameters fails, the executed statement returns rows (in

-should be used instead), or the underling SQLite call fails.
+which case query should be used instead), or the underling SQLite call fails.

 fn query_named<'a>(&'a mut self, params: &[(&str, &ToSql)]) -> Result<Rows<'a>>